UncleRus/EvLamp/README.md

 # EvLamp

-"Clean" implementation of Alex Guyver's FireLamp in pure C.
+"Clean" implementation of Alex Guyver's FireLamp analogue in pure C for ESP32.

 ## Hardware